 PAI MU TAN (or Bai Mudan) literally translates as ‘white peony’ – the young tea leaves are sundried, briefly oxidised and not fermented.
 A fresh, light and delicate tea with hints of fruit, it’s very high in antioxidants and low in caffeine.

-The base note, organic cacao, is sweetened with real pieces of organic coconut & balanced with a medley of winter-warmer spices (cardamom, all spice, cinnamon & star anise) that keep the tongue interested.
+The base note, organic cacao, is sweetened with real pieces of organic coconut & balanced with a medley of winter-warmer spices (cardamom, all spice, cinnamon & star anise) that keeps the tongue interested.
 Although it can be enjoyed at all times of day, it’s especially wonderland-inducing when sipped in the evenings to relax.

 The pure, raw ingredient associated with ‘chocolate’, cacao (theobroma cacao, literally ‘food of the gods’) is a historically revered food in many cultures and used in ritualistic ceremonies by the Maya and Aztecs in Central America.
 Pure cacao is the pure hit of the plant without the side-order of sugar that comes when it the bean is processed into commercial chocolate; this means it’s utterly guilt free – in fact, cacao has been used medicinally through the ages.
 Its high magnesium content (an essential mineral which can help with stress control, skin issues, mood and sleep) is coupled with some good-mood boosting chemicals which can boost feelings of wellbeing and bliss.